Rockstar Games: The History of the Studio That Changed Gaming Forever

 There are video game studios.
 And then there’s Rockstar Games.
 Confusing the two is like confusing a go-kart with a Formula 1 car.
 On paper, they do the same thing.
 In practice, they’re not even in the same league.

 For over 25 years, Rockstar hasn’t just released games.
-Rockstar releases cultural events.
-Moments where the entire industry holds its breath, records fall like dominoes, and mainstream media talks about gaming in ways that go beyond the usual criticism.
+Rockstar releases cultural events: moments where the entire industry holds its breath, records fall, and mainstream media covers gaming in ways that go beyond the usual criticism.
 Here’s the story of a studio unlike any other.

 The Origins: DMA Design and the Birth of GTA

 Grand Theft Auto.
-The first version.
+First version.
 Top-down view.
-Stone Age graphics.
-And already that total freedom that would become the franchise’s calling card.
-The game causes outrage — and sells like hotcakes.
+Basic graphics.
+And already that freedom of movement that would become the franchise’s calling card.
+The game causes outrage and sells massively.
 The formula is found.

 In 1998, brothers Sam and Dan Houser, two Brits obsessed with American culture, enter the picture through Take-Two Interactive.
 Sam becomes president of what will become Rockstar Games.
 Dan becomes the creative director and lead writer.
 The duo that will change everything is in place.